lino-framework/book/docs/dev/overview.rst

   as Python code.

 - `algus <https://github.com/lino-framework/algus>`_
-  is a template for new Lino applications
+  is a template for new Lino applications.